 Section 1.
 Composition

 The Executive Board shall consist of the president, president-elect, vice-president, immediate past-president, secretary, treasurer, division publications representatives, and chairpersons of standing committees.
-A student who is a member of CCC shall be invited by the board to serve as a liaison member from the CEC student membership to the CCC Executive Board.
+A student who is a member of CCC-DPHMD shall be invited by the board to serve as a liaison member from the CEC student membership to the CCC-DPHMD Executive Board.

 Section 2.
 Duties